CredentialsPhD (Utrecht University), MA (Utrecht University), BA (Utrecht University)

 Lieke ten Brummelhuis joined the Beedie School of business in July 2013.
 She holds a PhD in organizational sociology from Utrecht University (Netherlands).
 Lieke worked for two years as a postdoc at the industrial and organizational psychology department of Erasmus University in Rotterdam.
 In 2011, she was awarded with a Dutch grant for junior researchers, which allowed her to extend her postdoctoral research for two years at the Wharton School, University of Pennsylvania.

 Lieke is interested in research topics that add to our understanding of what motivates employees, and which work styles help employees to improve work outcomes while maintaining work-life balance.
-Her work has appeared in top journals such as American Psychologist, Academy of Management Discoveries, Personnel Psychology, Organizational Behavior and Human Decision Processes, Journal of Management, Journal of Organizational Behavior, and Human Resource Management.
+Her work has appeared in top journals such as American Psychologist, Journal of Applied Psychology, Academy of Management Discoveries, Personnel Psychology, Organizational Behavior and Human Decision Processes, Journal of Management, Journal of Organizational Behavior, and Human Resource Management.

 Research InterestsWork-home processes, Work-life balance, Employee recovery, Workaholism, Work motivation, Stress, Teamwork, and New work designs.

 Calderwood, C., ten Brummelhuis, L., Patel, A. S., Watkins, T., Rosen, C. C., & Gabriel, A. S. (2020).
 Employee physical activity: A multidisciplinary integrative review.
 Journal of Management. https://doi.org/10.1177/0149206320940413

 ten Brummelhuis, L., & Greenhaus, J. H. (2019, March).
 When Juggling Work and Family, Women Offer More Emotional Support Than Men.
 Harvard Business Review.